kamok/gannett-developer-candidate-exercise/README.md

 2. The profile id endpoint referenced above automatically uses a cookie to preserve the profile id across requests.
 3. Both endpoints in the acceptance criteria above support a content type of either "application/json" or "application/javascript" (JSONP).
 The JSONP callback query string parameter is "callback".
 4. The exercise is relatively short to allow time for ample polish.
 Consider the implementation's: scalability, test coverage, readability, etc.

-## My Todo:
-Write tests
-finish presentation of articles
-Write more tests for that

-Assumptions:

-1. I thought about implementing a caching system for the articles per profile_id.
-Meaning when we have a new User on our app that we previously never seen, we would fetch the content from the endpoint.
-However, if the User did exist (I'm basing this off of the ip address), we would simply fetch the cached version of the articles from our db.

-However, due to the volatile nature of articles in general, I am going to presume that they will change frequently.
-Given that there's no immediate way on the endpoint to tell if the content has changed without actually fetching the content, there's no need for this.